dreamineering/business-administration/docs/demo/install/README.md

 See [Install Steps](http://docs.gensolve.com/help/gpm_uk/desktop/Processes/Installation___Troubleshooting/Installation.htm?rhtocid=7.1#) for more details.

 ::: tip
 Right-click on the GPM icon in the bottom taskbar and select **Pin to taskbar**.
-This is enable you to quickly start GPM when starting your machine.
+This will enable you to quickly start GPM when starting your machine.
 :::

 ## System Requirements